 The Exhibit "Play/Things: The Iconography of the Toy" will be closed to the public until it is safe for us to reopen to the public.
 The dates of the exhibit will start on the day we are able to open and will run for approximately three months after that.
 All future exhibits will be pushed back respectively.

 “Play/Things: The Iconography of the Toy”

-Opening, Friday, DECEMBER 16, 5-7 pm
+Opening, Friday, March 13, 2020, 5-7 pm

-In conjunction with the run of the exhibit, the City of Santa Fe Arts Commission will present a series of programming that addresses topics relevant to the theme.
-All events take place at the Community Gallery, 201 West Marcy Street, inside the Santa Fe Community Convention Center and are free and open to the public.
+In conjunction with the exhibit, a series of free public programs addressing topics related to the theme are planned.
+All events take place at the Community Gallery, 201 West Marcy Street, inside the Santa Fe Community Convention Center.
 For more information call, 505-955-6705 or email [bot protected email address].

 The City of Santa Fe Arts Commission (SFAC), an agency within the municipal government of the City of Santa Fe, provides leadership by and for City government in supporting arts and cultural affairs.
 The SFAC also recommends programs and policies that develop, sustain and promote artistic excellence in the community.
 For more information contact the SFAC at 505-955-6707, email [bot protected email address], or by fax 505-955-6671.

 Physical Address: 201 W. Marcy (map ), Santa Fe, NM 8750